zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 # Dodgeball World

 Welcome to the dodgeball world!
-The first ever VRC 1 vs 1 competiton

-Here you will be tasked with creating a robot that can shoot balls at your opponent -- better than your opponent can shoot them at you!
+The first ever Virtual Robotics 1-vs-1 competiton!
+Here you will be tasked with creating a robot that can shoot balls at your opponent, better than your opponent can shoot them at you!

 Every time you get hit your robot will fade away just a bit.
-Last robot standing wins!
+The last robot standing wins!

 ## Rules